Buying Vs Renting in NYC: What’s Your Best Option?

 Usually, these fees add up to about 10% of the purchase price.

-So if you are buying a home for $675,000, the average NYC home price, then your closing costs will be $67,500.
+So, if you buy a home for $675,000, the average NYC home price, your closing costs will be $67,500.

-The closing costs can be hefty, but over time you will make that money back and then some.
+The closing costs can be hefty, but over time, you will make that money back and then some.

 The stability a mortgage can give you is a big leg up in a city that is constantly evolving, moving, and changing.